I recently visited the Blue Mountains for the fourth time, and I was just as awed by the landscape as the first time

 Rent a car – I recommend that you get car hire, as it’s easiest to get away from the tourist hotspots and travel through the mountains at your own pace if you drive.
 It only takes 1.5 hours to get to Katoomba from Sydney, and it’s an easy drive mostly along open highway.
-If you’re following my 2 day itinerary, then you will definitely need to go with this option!
+If you’re following my 2 day itinerary, then you will definitely need to go with this option.

 Train – The train from Sydney’s Central Station to Katoomba is a popular choice for backpackers and people travelling on a budget.
 The train station is right next to Katoomba’s town centre, but you will have to catch a bus from here to the lookouts and hiking trails.

 Guided tours – A lot of tourists visit the Blue Mountains from Sydney on a guided tour, and there are loads of tour companies to choose from.
 Try a budget eco active day trip to get a true nature experience, or an all-inclusive tour for a comprehensive but relaxing day out.

 Blue Mountains day trip – 1 day itinerary:

 1. Katoomba – The town of Katoomba is the heart of the Blue Mountains.
 I would compare this town to Woodstock in New York state, as it’s full of hippie stores which are touristy but cute.
 Something I really enjoyed doing on my most recent visit to Katoomba was the street art walk down Beverly Place, where artists have adorned the walls of very boring buildings with vibrant murals.